 Use the checklist to explore the museum as you move through the galleries.

 Explore the museum using this scavenger hunt, which takes students to all four floors of the museum.
-Closely examine exhibits to answer questions about glowing minerals, monkeys in the rainforest and insects in Bug Town.
+Closely examine exhibits to answer questions about glowing minerals, monkeys in the rainforest and insects in Bugtown.
 Guide available at Visitor Services, 4th floor, or download and print your own.
-Level: 1st-5th grade
+Level: 1st-5th grade; Families

 In this scavenger hunt, examine exhibits to answer questions about Triceratops, insect mouthparts and snakes.
 Guide available at Visitor Services, 4th floor, or download and print your own.
-Level: 6th-8th grade
+Level: 6th-8th grade; Families

-In this challenging scavenger hunt, closely examine exhibits to answer questions about endangered animals, flying vertebrates, and venomous snakes.
-Level: High school and up
+In this scavenger hunt, closely examine exhibits to answer questions about endangered animals, flying vertebrates, and venomous snakes.
+Level: High school and up; Familiies

 Touch a fossil, see minerals that glow, and investigate animal feet.
-This scavenger hunt can be used to investigate select exhibits or as a general guide to the galleries on each floor.
-Level: 2nd-5th grade
+Level: 2nd-5th grade; Families

 Explore shared characters, adaptations and other evolutionary ideas with this scavenger hunt.
-It can be used in a structured way to investigate select exhibits or as a general guide to the galleries on each floor.
-Level: 6th-8th grade
+Level: 6th-8th grade; Families

 The natural history of the human body reflects billions of years of evolutionary history.
 Come explore some of the characteristics that we share with other organisms as a result of our common ancestry.
-Level: High school and up
+Level: High school and up; Families

 Explore our exhibits in a new way to investigate the suggestive side of science.
 Available on request at front desk.
 Level: For adults 18 and up

 Explore the life in and around Potter Lake, just a short walk west of the KU Natural History Museum.
-Level: 1st-5th grade
+Level: 1st-5th grade; Families

 Explore life in and around Potter Lake, just a short walk west of the KU Natural History Museum.
-Level: 6th-8th grade
+Level: 6th-8th grade; Families